Mustang Sydney: Ford's partnership with actress Sydney Sweeney a fit for both parties

 Sweeney has built an audience of 19.2 million Instagram followers, and her Syd’s Garage TikTok, which she uses to track her car builds, has 1.7 million followers.

-The Ford deal allows the car company to tap into Sweeney’s base, and helps her show a different side to her personality, says Ford’s Martin.
+The Ford deal allows the car company to tap into Sweeney’s base and helps her show a different side to her personality, Ford’s Martin said.

+“She’s able to be herself,” said Martin, who has worked with Sweeney during the campaigns, which included a second workwear line in November 2023.

 After finishing the Bronco project, Sweeney went about restoring a vintage 1965 Mustang, which she also scored on Bring a Trailer.
 She named the car Britney, a dual homage to the car’s Brittany Blue color, as well as pop icon Britney Spears.